 GPS Anti-Jam Systems

-GPS is a key battlefield enabler, allowing precise location of military assets in a real-time environment; however, it is relatively easy to disrupt the GPS signal due to its extremely low power level.
+Integrated power solutions from GPS is a key battlefield enabler, allowing precise location of military assets in a real-time environment; however, it is relatively easy to disrupt the GPS signal due to its extremely low power level.
 In battlefield and airborne operations, enemy countermeasures include the use of GPS denial effects, to disrupt and jam GPS.

-Raytheon’s suite of Anti-jamming products protects this weak point in modern infrastructure systems, including battlefield systems, ensuring the continuing operation of GPS critical timing systems in high radio frequency (RF) jamming operating theatres.
+Raytheon’s suite of anti-jamming products protects this weak point in modern infrastructure systems, including battlefield systems, ensuring the continuing operation of GPS critical timing systems in high radio frequency (RF) jamming operating theatres.

-Learn more about our technology:
+Learn more about our products:

 GPS ANTI-JAM DIGITAL ANTENNA PRODUCTS

-Raytheon UK's next-generation digital GPS anti-jam protection system, Landshield, is a step-changer in capability.
+Raytheon UK's next-generation digital GPS anti-jam protection system, Landshield®, is a step-changer in capability.
 It houses a multi-element antenna and the anti-jam processing in a single small, affordable, ‘one-box' solution that interfaces at RF level to the GPS receiver, with minimal system modification required.
 This cost-effective, small form factor and lightweight upgrade will simply replace existing unprotected GPS antennas, as well as enhance original installations where protection against jamming and interference is required.

-The system works against a full range of hostile jammers – including narrowband, broadband, continuous wave pulse, swept and spectrally matched – and can protect L1 and L2 GPS frequencies simultaneously for enhanced situational awareness.
+Both Landshield® variants work against a full range of hostile jammers – including narrowband, broadband, continuous wave pulse, swept and spectrally matched – and can protect L1 and L2 GPS frequencies simultaneously for enhanced situational awareness.

 Advanced Digital Antenna Production (ADAP)

 The world’s first full digital, truly simultaneous GPS L1/L2 anti-jam system, Raytheon UK’s ADAP (Advanced Digital Antenna Production) solution has set the standard for GPS anti-jam technology currently in production.
-The system delivers proven GPS anti-jam performance in harsh airborne and maritime environments as well as complex high threat solutions.
+The system delivers proven GPS anti-jam performance in harsh airborne and maritime environments as well as complex high-threat solutions.

 - Multi-element antennas mitigate multiple jammers during platform and jammer dynamics